Vietnam.vn - Nền tảng quảng bá Việt Nam

 Economist Dinh The Hien

 Although the savings interest rate in 2024 is forecast to decrease slightly and not as strongly as in 2023, Mr. Nguyen Huu Huan also said that it is not foreseeable that the interest rate will fall to 0%.
 The current savings interest rate is 1.7% calculated over 12 months, so the interest rate per month is 0.14%.
 In the context of banks having abundant liquidity, excess mobilized money cannot be lent out, so banks will limit capital mobilization.
-This leads to the risk that interest rates will fall to close to 0% in the short term.
+This leads to the risk of interest rates falling to close to 0% in the short term.
 "If the State Bank does not withdraw money, the possibility of savings interest rates going down is inevitable," Mr. Huan commented.

 Interest rates expected to fall in 2024

 According to the results of the business trend survey in the first quarter of 2024 announced by the State Bank of Vietnam's Department of Forecasting and Statistics, the deposit and lending interest rates may continue to decrease slightly, with an average expected decrease of 0.3 - 0.4% in the first quarter of 2024 and a decrease of 0.2% in the whole year of 2024.
-Capital mobilization in the entire banking system is expected to increase by an average of 2.6% in the first quarter of 2024 and increase by 12.1% in 2024, equivalent to the expectation in the previous survey.
-Outstanding credit of the banking system is forecast to increase by 4.4% in the first quarter of 2024 and increase by 14.2% in 2024, an increase of 0.4% compared to the forecast of 13.8% in the previous survey.
-Banks assessed customer risk in the first quarter still increased compared to the previous quarter, but the growth rate is slowing down and may decrease in 2024.
+Capital mobilization in the entire banking system is expected to increase by an average of 2.6% in the first quarter of 2024 and by 12.1% in 2024, equivalent to the expectation in the previous survey.
+Outstanding credit of the banking system is forecast to increase by 4.4% in the first quarter of 2024 and by 14.2% in 2024, an increase of 0.4% compared to the forecast of 13.8% in the previous survey.
+Banks' customer risk assessments in the first quarter still increased compared to the previous quarter, but the rate of increase is slowing down and may decrease in 2024.

 Source link